Skip to main content

 Hannibal Square Library ca. 1937

 In 1936, Mrs. Mertie Graham Grover died from injuries she sustained when she was struck by a car while crossing a local street.
 Mrs. Grover was the wife of Rollins’ professor Dr. Edwin O. Grover, and upon her tragic death friends and family members were asked not to send flowers, so they donated money to create a lasting memorial for her.
 Mrs. Grover had once been a teacher, so her loved ones thought that a library would be an ideal memorial.
-Mrs. Grover had spent her early years teaching in the Negro schools, as she was dedicated to helping the Negro community advance academically.
+Mrs. Grover had spent her early years teaching in the Black schools, as she was dedicated to helping the Black community advance academically.
 The final decision was to create the Hannibal Square Public Library.
-This facility would serve the people of Winter Park’s West Side . . . historically a black community.
+This facility would serve the people of Winter Park’s West Side . . . historically a Black community.

 The first step in meeting that goal was the purchase of 100 books and a metal cabinet to accommodate them.
 These items were housed first in the Colored Day Nursery and later in Hannibal Square's elementary school.
 So much interest was shown by the children that more books were purchased and placed in the cabinet.